They broke RSA encryption

 The Financial Times reports:

-The method, described in a scientific study [PDF] published in late December, could be used to crack the RSA algorithm that underpins most online encryption using a quantum machine with just 372 qubits — or quantum bits, according to 24 researchers from academic institutions and government laboratories.
+The method, described in a scientific study [PDF] published in late December, could be used to the RSA algorithm that underpins most online encryption using a quantum machine with only 372 qubits — or quantum bits, according to 24 researchers from academic institutions and government laboratories.

 Dangerous?
-IBM has already stated that the The 433-qubit Osprey, the most powerful quantum computer ever publicly demonstrated, will be available to its customers from early this year.
+IBM has already said that its 433-qubit Osprey system, the most powerful quantum computer ever to be shown publicly, will be available to its customers from early this year.

 If the research is correct, it will mark an important moment in the history of computer security, said Roger Grimes, a computer security expert and author.

 “It would mean that governments could break secrets of other governments.
-If true – a big if – it would be like a secret straight out of the movies, and one of the biggest things in of computers.”
+If true – a big if – it would be like a secret straight out of the movies, and one of the greatest things in computer science.”

 Other experts say that while the theory described in the research seems sound, trying to put it into practice could well be beyond the reach of today's quantum .